dosarudaniel/ReliableMulticastForALICE/README.md

-This repository contains a pair of Java programs that send and respectively receive multicast messages.
-The messages are Java objects of the class Blob.
+A pair of java classes were developed for this project: the Sender and the MulticastReceiver.
-Blob class contain a random length, random content String (payload) and a separate field for a checksum of this String.
+These entities are using the Blob class to store a complete data object and FragmentedBlob class for a fragmented data object.

-The sender generates and send new objects at fixed time intervals (10s) and at the same time print the current time and message content on the screen.
+A Blob object has two important fields that store useful information: metadata and payload.

-The receiver instances also print on the screen the current time and the received message.
+The FragmentedBlob class stores partial content from a Blob: either metadata, either data, depending on the Packet Type field.

 Requirements: